-The ECO message will display below the outside temperature in the EVIC display.
+The ECO message will display below the outside temperature in the EVIC display (if the audio system is on the ECO indicator will override the audio information display line if the "Display Fuel Saver" personal setting is ON - see "Personal Settings" section).
 This message will appear whenever you are driving in a fuel efficient manner.